Anshc22/Stream-Chat-Analyser/README.md

 - **Minimal Permissions**: Only requests necessary permissions for functionality
 - **Secure Storage**: User settings stored securely using Chrome storage API

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly on different Twitch pages
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Changelog

-### Version 1.0.0
-- Initial release
-- Real-time chat activity monitoring
-- Customizable overlay display
-- Settings panel for user preferences
-- Support for Manifest V3

-## Support

-If you encounter any issues or have suggestions:
-1. Check the console logs for error messages
-2. Verify you're on a valid Twitch channel page
-3. Try refreshing the page
-4. Check the extension settings

-For bug reports or feature requests, please create an issue on GitHub.

-## Roadmap

-- [ ] Advanced analytics and data export
-- [ ] Peak activity notifications
-- [ ] Multiple theme options
-- [ ] Chat activity history
-- [ ] Performance metrics dashboard
-- [ ] Mobile browser support
-- [ ] Firefox extension port

----

-**Made with ❤️ for the Twitch community**